-Professor Connolly is the author of two books and over 70 articles, book reviews, and essays.
-Her board service includes the Journal for the History of Ideas and the Board of Directors of the Society for Classical Studies.
+Connolly is the author of two books and over 70 articles, book reviews, and essays.
 Her writing has appeared in The New York Times Book Review, the Independent, The Village Voice, The Times Literary Supplement, The Chronicle of Higher Education, Bookforum, The Nation, and the Women’s Review of Books.
-Her interest in the contemporary arts has led her to serve as an interpreter/player for the artist Tino Sehgal and to embark on a translation of Vergil’s pastoral poetry.
-She speaks and writes regularly about the future of the humanities and her own discipline, classical studies.
-Her current book project is a study of the value of Roman writing on selected problems in modern political thought, with a special focus on the work of Hannah Arendt.
+Her board service includes the board of directors of the Society for Classical Studies and the editorial board of the Journal of the History of Ideas.
+Her interest in the contemporary arts has led her to work as an interpreter/player for the artist Tino Sehgal and to embark on a translation of Vergil’s pastoral poetry.
+She speaks and writes regularly about the future of the humanities and her own discipline of classical studies.
+Her current book project is a study of the value of Roman writing on selected problems in modern political thought, with a special focus on the work of political philosopher Hannah Arendt.